Climate of Chicago: Autumn

 The extreme heat that Chicago is capable of experiencing during the height of the summer season can persist into the autumn season.
 Temperatures have reached 100 °F as late as September 7 (with 99 F occurring as late as September 29), and temperatures have reached 90 F as late as October 6, which occurred in 1963, with a temperature of 94 F on that day.
 Conversely, temperatures have dropped to freezing overnight as early as September 23, and temperatures below 0 F have arrived as early as November 23.
 The first freeze of the season on average occurs on October 24 at Midway and 11 days earlier at O'Hare.
 Although extremely rare, temperatures at or above 70 F have been recorded into early December, most recently in 2012 when 70 °F was recorded on December 3, some surrounding areas reaching temperatures as high as 72 F to 75 F.

 Autumn, in some ways, is a calmer season than any of the other three in Chicago.
 However, wild weather can and does occur in the region during this season.
 In most years, a period of warm weather, known as an Indian summer, occurs well after the autumnal equinox has occurred.
 In these so-called Indian summers, unusually warm weather can persist for several days well into October, and in particularly warm autumns, into November.
 For example, during the 2005 American League Division Series, for both home games between the Chicago White Sox and the Boston Red Sox, temperatures soared to near 90 F, despite the fact that it was already well into October.
 On top of that, during the same warm stretch in October 2005, for two consecutive days the overnight temperature failed to drop below 70 F, a rare occurrence for Chicago in October.
+Another example occurred in November 2020, when a week-long stretch of temperatures in the low to mid 70s occurred, including two of the eleven warmest high temperatures in November records from November 4 through 10.